Zekromaster/MCTSTweaker/README.md

 ```
 This just means "From here, name means this coolStuff, which is created using arguments 'things' and 'things'".
 Arguments are just what you tell to a special bit of code - also called a function - called a "constructor": it created an object of the type coolStuff based on those values.
 I'll try to be as clear as possible about what arguments to put inside a function.

-## Reminder for both noncode people and noncode people
+## Reminder for both code people and noncode people
 Remind to put semicolons at the end of each instruction.
 This is more for code people, actually.

 ## How to use